In this Article

 These include squalane (a lipid that keeps the skin well hydrated), linalool (a beautifully scented plant based compound used to give fragrance to skin care products) and argireline (a peptide that can help to restore youthfulness and is said to be the closest we can get to Botox without a needle!).

-But sometimes, it’s actual groups of ingredients that cause confusion, especially when they sound like they belong somewhere other than in skin care parlance.
-Emulsifiers are one such group of skin care ingredients.
+But sometimes, it’s actual groups of ingredients that cause confusion, especially when they sound like they belong somewhere other than in skincare parlance.
+Emulsifiers in skincare are one such group of ingredients.

-Here’s everything you need to know about emulsifiers in skin care!
+So, what are emulsifiers in skincare?
+Here’s everything you need to know about emulsifiers in skincare!

 Emulsifier is the name given to a group of molecules that allow things that don’t normally mix, to mix to form an emulsion.

-If they are present in the same liquid, without an emulsifier, they will normally separate out into two distinct layers.
+If oil and water are present in the same liquid, without an emulsifier, they will normally separate out into two distinct layers.
 If the liquid is shaken, they will mix temporarily, causing small but visible droplets in the mixture before eventually separating out again.

 If you think back to school chemistry lessons, you may remember diagrams or models of chains of different atoms joining together to make a molecule.
 Usually, a molecule of a water based substance will have both ends of its chain representing water.
-The same goes for a molecule of an oil based substance.
+The same goes for a molecule of an oil based substance - both ends of its chain will represent oil.

 But an emulsifier is unique in that it has one water soluble end and one oil soluble end.
 This unique property means that an emulsifier can bring together water based ingredients and oil based ingredients and allow them to permanently mix without the need for shaking or stirring.
 (Sorry, 007.)

-Skin care products that contain both water and oil based ingredients (as many of them do) are great examples of emulsions that contain emulsifiers to help make them easier to apply and more appealing to the eye.
+Skincare products that contain both water and oil based ingredients (as many of them do) are great examples of emulsions that contain emulsifiers to help make them easier to apply and more appealing to the eye.
+So, the meaning of emulsifier in skincare is twofold - application and appearance.

 Cow’s milk is an example of an emulsion, since it contains both water and fats and a natural emulsifier to keep the liquid intact.
 Mayonnaise is another example, but since mayo is man made, it needs a little help on the emulsifier front.